China Market Access and Compliance Requirements for Consumer Goods | 2022 Update

 • A comprehensive database of service providers with contact information

-The COVID-19 pandemic has had an immense impact on the Chinese consumer goods industry, changing consumers’ shopping behaviour and preferences.
+The COVID-19 pandemic has had an immense impact on the Chinese market for consumer goods, changing consumers’ shopping behaviour and preferences.
 The market continues to grow – albeit at slower rates – aligned with increased demand and requirements for product quality and safety.

 European brands of consumer goods are well recognised by Chinese consumers and are in high-demand in the Chinese market; many European manufacturers have already moved their production to China.
 For newcomers, the Chinese market of consumer goods might look too complex and overwhelming, considering the numerous – and often overlapping – product safety standards and conformity assessment requirements that must be met to enter the market.
 This may discourage EU SMEs to explore the opportunities offered by many consumer market segments.
 This report aims to address this issue.

-The first section provides a general overview of the market for consumer goods in China, focusing in particular on the definitions of consumer goods, the structure of the market, as well as the available market entry channels.
+The first section provides a general overview of the market for consumer goods in China.
+We focus primarily on the definitions of consumer goods, the structure of the market, and the available market entry channels.
 Consumer goods imported in China via Cross-Border E-Commerce are often exempted from many requirements,[1] particularly in terms of labelling or mandatory certification, therefore the focus of this report will be on products imported via general trade.

 Consumer Products Report 2022 Market Entry Routes